darwino/darwino-documentation/Environment Setup.md

 - Android applications
 - Apple iOS applications

-Notes: Based on Apple requirements, an Apple Mac running OSX is required for developing Apple iOS applications.
+Notes: Based on Apple requirements, an Apple Mac running OS X is required for developing Apple iOS applications.
 Currently, only Android applications can be developed and tested using Microsoft Windows or Linux.

 Unless specified otherwise, all the installation instructions assume a Microsoft Windows environment, with the software being installed on `c:\Darwino`.